avaira77/pq-ietf-usecase/draft-vaira-pquip-pqc-use-cases.md

 ## Industrial communication protocols

-Several industrial communication protocols, traditionally orthogonal to IP network infrastructure, are progressively being updated to make use of standard IP network infrastructure hence rely on standard security mechanisms, like for example TLS 1.3 {{RFC8446}}.
+Several industrial communication protocols, traditionally do not use IP network infrastructure, are progressively being updated to make use of standard IP network infrastructure hence rely on standard security mechanisms, like for example TLS 1.3 {{RFC8446}}.

 The protocol 'Building Automation and Control Networks / Secure Connect' (BACnet/SC) {{ANSI/ASHRAE.Standard.135-2016}} is a good example.
 BACnet was defined before 1995, when the TCP/IP protocol suite was expensive and not available for smaller devices common in building automation.
 BACnet/SC proposes a new datalink layer option that makes full use of TLS secured WebSocket connections.
 This new BACnet/SC datalink layer option uses a virtual hub-and-spoke topology where the spokes are WebSocket connections from the nodes to the hub.

 BACnet/SC's implementation adheres to established industry standards defined in IETF RFCs.
-Specifically the {{Addendum.bj.to.ANSI/ASHRAE.Standard.135-2016}} references to {{RFC7468}}, when defining the format in which operational certificates and signing CA should be installed onto the target device at configuration time.
+Specifically the {{Addendum.bj.to.ANSI/ASHRAE.Standard.135-2016}} references to text encoding of PKIX, PKCS, and CMS structures in {{RFC7468}}, when defining the format in which operational certificates and signing CA should be installed onto the target device at configuration time.

 The security of the BACnet/SC protocol, as well as of similar industrial protocols, relies on TLS 1.3 {{RFC8446}}, therefore implications of post-quantum cryptography have to be considered in both the TLS handshake and in the X.509 certificates used for the authentication.